Morton’s Neuroma Revisited

 Pain only with weight bearing

-Worse on barefoot, better in shoes
+Worse on barefoot, especially on a hard floor, better in shoes, carpet

 When it comes to trauma, this one could be the exception.
 If there is bonafide past or remote trauma to your foot/metatarsal or previous surgery that leads you to have a residual unevenness to the weight bearing surface of your metatarsals, then you could develop an IPK form that.